Cassibelanus/advanced-video/worksheets/01-EditingVideo.md

 Below we have summarised a useful, generic workflow for editing your trailer, starting with the basic formation and outline of the video.

 1. **Watch the film (if you have already: a second watch wouldn't hurt!) and start making notes.** Start asking yourself, what sort of trailer do you want to create?
 How could you create a short narrative from the footage of this film?
-To take this even further, explore the [examples document](../extras/examples.md) to find more trailers and editing techniques for other trailer inspirations.
   * Navigating the timeline:
     * Ctrl+ScrollWheel (+ / -) =  Scroll up the timeline, in Video section and Audio section
     * Alt+ScrollWheel (+ / -) = Zoom into the whole timeline.